wakeuplabs-io/opid-method-spec/did-opid-method.md

 **Keep personal data safe**

-The syntax and construction of the Polygon ID DID and its associated DID Document helps to ensure that no Personally Identifiable Information (PII) or other personal data is exposed by these constructs:
+The syntax and construction of the Optimism ID DID and its associated DID Document helps to ensure that no Personally Identifiable Information (PII) or other personal data is exposed by these constructs:

 - Only the state of identity is required to be published on-chain.
 In case of on-chain identity all the data will be available in the smart-contract.
-- Identifiers in Polygon ID do not reveal specific personal information about the identity holder, and the holder can choose to have unique random identifiers for each new interaction with verifiers.
+- Identifiers in Optimism ID do not reveal specific personal information about the identity holder, and the holder can choose to have unique random identifiers for each new interaction with verifiers.
 - We also implemented zero-knowledge proofs such that interactions between the user and verifier reveal the minimal amount of data possible.

 **Additional Privacy and Security Recommendations:**